Cistus ladanifer var. 'Paladin'

 The resin exuded by the leaves on this plant gives the most wonderful aromatic smell - so evocative of warmer climes.
 The degree to which you can smell them varies according to different weather conditions.
 Mostly, it seems, when the sun shines - whether it's summer or winter.
 They enjoy light and sunny places with good drainage and don't mind good ventilation (very windy) even on the coast.
 Their common name of Rock Rose tells quite a bit.
 They grow in rocky places and their flowers are a bit rose like.
 White (mostly) and prolific in midsummer.
 This plant can grow quite upright (to 4ft x 4ft) compared with most of the dome shaped Cistus.This is by far the most aromatic.

-Masses planted at the new nursery at Pulborough in what seems to have become known Jesus of Nazareth Garden.
+Masses planted at the new nursery at Pulborough in what's become known as the Jesus of Nazareth Garden.
 They smell delicious.

 Propagated by us from cuttings.